Velatryx/holbertonschool-cyber_security/Active_directory/0x01-AD_Basics_And_Concepts/Guides/Flag-2-guide.md

 Error: An error of type WinRM::WinRMAuthorizationError happened, message is WinRM::WinRMAuthorizationError
 Error: Exiting with code 1

-Technical Explanation of the Failure
+Why Did This Fail?

+    Target Architecture: An nmap sweep reveals ports 88 (Kerberos) and 389 (LDAP) are open on 192.168.56.20, identifying it as the Domain Controller (DC).

+    Access Restrictions: Windows security policies strictly prohibit standard domain accounts (or mismatched local workstation accounts) from establishing interactive WinRM or RDP sessions directly on a Domain Controller.

-The initial connection handshake succeeded because the WSMAN service was listening on port 5985.
-However, the moment an active command thread was sent, the Domain Controller evaluated the token permissions for labuser.
+    Session Termination: The connection handshake succeeds because the port is listening, but the moment a command thread is spawned, the DC evaluates the user token, denies interactive rights, and forcibly drops the connection thread (wsmprovhost.exe).

-Because the account lacked explicit authorization to log in interactively to the Domain Controller architecture, the system abruptly terminated the remote execution thread (wsmprovhost.exe).
-This resulted in a WinRMAuthorizationError and broke the terminal session.
-Stage 2: The Pentester Pivot — Moving Down the Protocol Stack The Concept: Authenticated LDAP Enumeration

-When higher-level interactive management protocols (RDP, WinRM) reject a connection, a pentester must pivot down the stack to look for foundational services.
-An nmap scan of the target host (192.168.56.20) confirmed that port 389 (LDAP) is fully exposed.
-Plaintext

-PORT    STATE SERVICE
-389/tcp open  ldap

-Active Directory requires a valid account to query the directory tree, but it does not require that account to have interactive login privileges.
-By switching from an active shell to direct, lower-level LDAP queries, we can pull data from the directory without triggering interactive authentication blocks.
-Stage 3: Troubleshooting OpenLDAP Client Options
-The Concept: Standard URI Target Definitions
+🎯 Stage 2: Pivoting to Lower-Level Protocols (LDAP)

+Because interactive shells are blocked, we must shift down the protocol stack to LDAP (Port 389).
+Active Directory allows any valid domain account to query the directory tree over LDAP without requiring interactive desktop log-on permissions.
+Modern ldapsearch Tool Syntax

-Modern implementations of the OpenLDAP client kit (ldapsearch) on Kali Linux have deprecated the traditional legacy command switches for specifying host addresses.
+Modern versions of ldapsearch on Kali Linux have deprecated the legacy host (-h) and port (-p) switches.
+Trying to run -h 192.168.56.20 causes parsing errors.
+Instead, we use a fully qualified LDAP Uniform Resource Identifier (URI) via the -H flag.
-Execution Input (Incorrect Syntax)
+⚡ Stage 3: Crafting the Target Attribute Query

+By passing verified domain credentials (P@ssw0rd123!), setting the base search path, and appending the user/operational wildcards (* and +), we force the Domain Controller to dump all hidden object properties.
 Bash

+ldapsearch -H ldap://192.168.56.20 \
+  -x \
+  -D "CN=labuser,CN=Users,DC=PENTESTLAB,DC=local" \
+  -w 'P@ssw0rd123!' \
-ldapsearch -h 192.168.56.20 -x -b "DC=PENTESTLAB,DC=local" "(objectCategory=group)"
+  -b "DC=PENTESTLAB,DC=local" \

-Terminal Output
-Plaintext

-ldapsearch: invalid option -- 'h'
-ldapsearch: unrecognized option -h
-usage: ldapsearch [options] [filter [attributes...]]

-Technical Explanation of the Failure

-The legacy -h flag is no longer supported by current OpenLDAP packages.
-When omitted, the tool misinterprets the raw target IP address as part of the query filter structure, breaking the execution loop.
-The Correction

-To interact with modern LDAP engines, you must pass a fully qualified LDAP Uniform Resource Identifier (URI) using the -H parameter followed by the protocol scheme (ldap:// or ldaps://).
-Stage 4: Crafting the Extended Attribute Query

-To complete the mission, we must log into the LDAP directory using verified domain credentials (P@ssw0rd123!) and specifically request standard user attributes (*) along with constructed/operational attributes (+).
-This ensures hidden administrative notes are pulled into the local buffer.
-Execution Input (Kali Linux Host)
-Bash

-ldapsearch -H ldap://192.168.56.20 -x -D "CN=labuser,CN=Users,DC=PENTESTLAB,DC=local" -w 'P@ssw0rd123!' -b "DC=PENTESTLAB,DC=local" "(&(objectCategory=group)(|(cn=Domain Admins)(cn=Enterprise Admins)(cn=Backup Operators)))" "*" "+"
+  "(&(objectCategory=group)(|(cn=Domain Admins)(cn=Enterprise Admins)(cn=Backup Operators)))" \
+  "*" "+"

+Parameter Breakdown
-Script Switch Breakdown
+Switch	Purpose

-    -H ldap://192.168.56.20: Connects to the directory server endpoint using the modern URI format.
+-H ldap://...
+Specifies the targeted Domain Controller URI entrypoint.

-    -x: Enforces Simple Authentication instead of complex SASL negotiations.
+-x	Uses Simple Authentication instead of complex SASL negotiations.

-    -D "CN=labuser...": Specifies the Bind DN (the explicit identity string used to log into the directory).
+-D	The Bind Distinguished Name (the absolute path identity of the executing user).

-    -w 'P@ssw0rd123!': Passes the plain-text password argument cleanly to the authentication mechanism.

-    -b "DC=PENTESTLAB,DC=local": Defines the base distinguished name where the search scope begins inside the tree.
+-w	The plaintext password string matching the active domain profile.
+-b	The Search Base DN specifying where to begin looking in the directory tree.

-    "(&(objectCategory=group)(|(cn=Domain Admins)...))": An advanced LDAP search filter that reads: "Find entries matching object category group AND match common names of Domain Admins, Enterprise Admins, OR Backup Operators."
+"(&...)"
+Logic Filter: Find objects matching category group AND named Domain Admins, Enterprise Admins, OR Backup Operators.

-    "*" "+": Instructs the domain controller to output all standard properties (*) alongside all operational properties (+).
+"*" "+"	Explicitly requests all standard user attributes (*) and all constructed operational attributes (+).

-Stage 5: Data Analysis & Flag Retrieval
+📊 Stage 4: Extracted Directory Data & Analysis

-Terminal Raw Log Output
-Plaintext
+The query successfully binds to the directory database and yields the following structured LDIF data:

-# extended LDIF
+LDIF
-#
-# LDAPv3
-# base <DC=PENTESTLAB,DC=local> with scope subtree
-# filter: (&(objectCategory=group)(|(cn=Domain Admins)(cn=Enterprise Admins)(cn=Backup Operators)))
-# requesting: * +
-#

 # Domain Admins, Users, PENTESTLAB.local
 dn: CN=Domain Admins,CN=Users,DC=PENTESTLAB,DC=local